PradHolla/Music-Controller-App/README.md

 ```

 ## Hosting in a LAN
-Apart from the hosting with `python ./manage.py runserver`, the server can also be hosted in your Local Area Network too.
+Apart from the hosting with `python ./manage.py runserver`, the server can also be hosted in your Local Area Network.
 Start the web server as:
 ```python
 python .\manage.py runserver 0.0.0.0:8000